If I am Not and Have Never Been Married to my Co-Parent, Does that Affect my Ability to Seek Child Custody or Parenting Time?

 Mothers and fathers share the same legal rights to child custody, child support and parenting time.
 Another common misconception is that mothers have a higher chance of retaining child custody or receiving child support.
 The legal system will not favor either gender, and both co-parents will receive equal consideration.

-What is Considered When Determining Child Custody and Parenting Time in Morris County?
+What is Considered When Determining Child Custody and Parenting Time?

 Now that we understand that the marital status and gender of parents are not considered in child custody proceedings, our Morris County child custody attorneys will discuss some high-level considerations which may be involved in your case: